abhijit-c/LatinTranslations/Ovid/src/letter2.md

 aut, ubi decipior melioris imagine somni, aspicio patriae tecta relicta meae et modo vobiscum, quos sum veneratus, amici, et modo cum cara coniuge multa loquor.
 50
 ```

+- *loquor* the verb for line 49.
-Either I seem to dodge Sarmatian arrows or to submit
+- Either I seem to avoid the Sarmatian arrows, or to give hands captive to wild
-captive hands to cruel chains, or when I am deceived by the image of a more
+  chains, or, when I am deceived by the image of a good sleep, I gaze at the
-kindly dream, I visit the houses of my home country, which I left behind, and
+  having been left behind houses of my homeland and lately I speak with you all
-I talk a lot, now with you my friends whom I revere, now with my dear wife.
+  of my friends, whom I venerate, and lately I speak many things with my dear
+  wife.

 ```
 sic ubi percepta est brevis et non vera voluptas, peior ab admonitu fit status ipse boni.
 ```

-Once I have enjoyed brief but false pleasure in this manner, my situation
+- Thus when I have percieved brief and not true pleasure, my very status
-becomes even worse through the remembrance of something good.
+  becomes more bad by the reminder of a good thing.

 ```
 sive dies igitur caput hoc miserabile cernit,